galvez/fabula/README.md

 </commands>
 ```

-Any Bash statement will work inside `<commands>`, but a few particular
+Any Bash statement will work inside `<commands>` (like the first one), but a few
-statements are recognized by handlers using **Fabula**'s modular compiler API,
+particular statements are recognized by handlers using **Fabula**'s modular
-which cause them to process and run differently.
-In this snippet, we're using
+compiler API, which cause them to process and run differently.

+First off, anything line that starts with `local` is run on the local machine.

-Fabula's special `local append` command, which allows you to define an **indented
+In this snippet, we're using Fabula's special `append` command, which allows you
-block of text** (that gets **automatically dedendeted** when parsed) and append
+to define an **indented block of text** (that gets **automatically dedendeted**
-it to a file.
-Similarly, `local write` would overwrite the contents of the file,
+when parsed) and append it to a file.

+Similarly, `local write` would overwrite the contents of the file, instead of
-instead of simply appending to it.
-As minimalist and useful as these blocks of
+simply appending to it.
+As minimalist and useful as these blocks of inline text
-inline text can be (way prettier than using native Bash at least), they can
+can be (way prettier than using native Bash at least), they can still be kind of
-still be kind of funky for some people.
+funky for some people.

 **Fabula** offers yet another alternative to this case, which is to add a
 `<string>` block with an identifier, that can later be referenced by an